-Why add calcium?
+Why add calcium chloride?

 You will need:

-- A plastic bucket - 5 gallons or about that size.
+- A 5-gallon plastic bucket

 - A dry measuring cup or bucket - dose properly.
 Don't cut corners.